[Moderate revision–posted 6/21/18 (replaces 12/22/15 edition)]

 Space may be leased:

 a.
-Through an interagency contract from another state agency; or
+Through an interagency contract from another state agency or quasi-governmental agency; or

 b.
 Through a negotiated contract from: